kconnour/pyRT_DISORT/docs/_sources/rst/users-guide/rayleigh.rst.txt

    for all later dimensions; more on this to come.
 Since Rayleigh scattering is usually known (or fixed) beforehand, this allows you to compute all the Rayleigh scattering for an image at once.

+Finally, a bit about where we're going.
+Our goal is to create the optical depth, single scattering albedo, and phase function arrays required by DISORT.
+To do that, we need to know each of these arrays for all the atmospheric species in our model.
+We've now made all 3 arrays for Rayleigh scattering, so we'll start to do the first steps for creating these arrays for dust next.